Supplier Code of Conduct

 V. Anti-discrimination and Retaliation

-Suppliers will employ workers on the basis of their ability to do the job and prohibit discrimination based on workers’ personal characteristics, conditions or beliefs.
+Motorola Solutions suppliers will not discriminate in hiring and employment practices on grounds of race, religion, age, nationality, social or ethnic origin, sexual orientation, gender, gender identity or expression, marital status, pregnancy, political affiliation, or disability.
 Retaliation against anyone who in good faith reports a concern to the supplier or to Motorola Solutions about actual or suspected violations of this code will not be tolerated.

 VI.
 Conflict Minerals